DPotoyan/Chem324/_sources/ch04/note04B.md

 ## Rigid Rotor

-:::{admonition} What you need to know
+:::{admonition} What You Need to Know
 :class: note

-- The rigid rotator system is introduced as a prototype for the quantization of rotational degrees of freedom in molecules.
-The spherical coordinate system is introduced out of the necessity of taking advantage of the spherical symmetry of the problem, which leads to a reduction of dimensionality.
+- The **rigid rotor model** serves as a prototype for understanding the quantization of rotational degrees of freedom in molecules.
+We use a spherical coordinate system to exploit the spherical symmetry of the problem, effectively reducing the system's dimensionality.

-- Solving the Schrodinger equation in spherical coordinates results in eigenfunctions in the form of spherical harmonics.
-Energy eigenvalues are found to be degenerate for one of the quantum numbers.
+- Solving the Schrödinger equation in spherical coordinates yields eigenfunctions in the form of **spherical harmonics**.
+The resulting energy eigenvalues exhibit degeneracy with respect to one of the quantum numbers.

-- To compute rotational spectra we need to know moment of inertia of a molecules which for diatomics takes simple form $I=\mu r^2$ where $\mu$ is reduced mass and $r$ is distance.
-- For polyatomic molecules may require more elaborate calculations to account for spatial mass distribution.
+- To compute **rotational spectra**, the **moment of inertia** of the molecule must be known.
+For diatomic molecules, this is simply $I = \mu r^2 $, where $\mu $ is the reduced mass and $r $ is the bond distance.
+For polyatomic molecules, the calculation is more complex, as it must account for the spatial distribution of mass.

-- Connection with microwave spectroscopy is shown where spectral lines are predicted to occur in equal intervals equal $2\tilde{B}$.
+- **Microwave spectroscopy** is directly connected to this model, with spectral lines predicted to occur at equal intervals of $2\tilde{B} $.

-- The selection rule is established via the recursion relation of spherical harmonics and is $\Delta J\pm 1$ and $M_J =0, \pm 1$.
+- The **selection rule** is established through the recursion relation of spherical harmonics and requires $\Delta J = \pm 1 $ and $\Delta M_J = 0, \pm 1 $.

-- Coupling of vibrational degrees leads to rovibronic transitions and necessitates the inclusion of vibrational quantum numbers for a more accurate account of transitions.
+- **Coupling with vibrational modes** leads to rovibronic transitions, necessitating the inclusion of vibrational quantum numbers for a comprehensive description of transition frequencies.

-- Rotatioal motion can lead to change in bond length, this is known as centrifugal effect and can be accounted for by adding an extra centrifgual correction term to rigid rotor model.
+- Rotational motion can cause slight changes in bond length, known as the **centrifugal distortion effect**.
+This effect can be accounted for by adding a centrifugal correction term to the rigid rotor model.

 :::